tigerhawkvok/php-stronghash/README.md

 ### Other Functions

 This package includes a couple of dependency functions.
-Of primarily utility are:
+Of primary utility are:

     genUnique([LENGTH=128, RETURN_BASE_16=TRUE]) : generates a unique string.
 Length defaults to 128.